shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 - Explain mini-project: A simple multimodal RAG example where we populate an in-memory vector database with multiple images from the `images` folder and further query it with text questions.
 To replicate the ColPali design as much as possible, we will load some pages of the `Attention Is All You Need` paper PDF as images and shuffle them together with standard images.
 Still, as our main goal at this point is to build the intuition behind multimodal RAG, we will keep it simple, and won't patch the images or use the ColBert ReRanker.
 - Figure 11: Generate a mermaid diagram of our multimodal RAG example

 - Now, let's dig into the code.
 Using the code examples from the provided Notebook within the <research> tag, use all the code from the <notebook_section_title>`3.
-Implementing multimodal RAG for images and text`</notebook_section_title> section to explain how to
+Implementing multimodal RAG for images, PDFs and text`</notebook_section_title> section to explain how to
 <what_we_are_implementing>build a multimodal RAG system</what_we_are_implementing>.
 - Here is how you should use and format the code from the <notebook_section_title>`3.
-Implementing multimodal RAG for images and text`</notebook_section_title> section of the provided Notebook along with other notes:
+Implementing multimodal RAG for images, PDFs and text`</notebook_section_title> section of the provided Notebook along with other notes:
     <define_how_the_code_should_be_explained_step_by_step>
     1. Display the images that we will embed and load into our mocked vector index
-    2. Define and explain the `create_multimodal_embeddings` function.
+    2. Define and explain the `create_vector_index` function.
+        - explain how the function works to create the vector index as a list
         - As we have only a few images, we will mock the vector index as a simple list.
 Explain that in the real-world you use a vector database that has dedicated vector indexes that scale using algorithms such as HNSW.
         - As we preached that doing image -> text translations is a bad idea explain in more depth why we did this here through the `generate_image_description` function:
             - The Gemini Dev API doesn't support image embeddings.
 To keep it simple and avoid integrating another API or running open-source models on a GPU, we will create a description of each image using Gemini and embed that using the text embedding model.
 As we kept highlighting throughout the lesson, this is usually not recommended.
 But the good news is that once you have a multimodal embedding model available, you can just skip creating the image description and embed the image directly.
 Everything else from the RAG system, conceptually remains the same as the image and text embeddings are within the same vector space, which means you can run similarity metrics between the two.